How Close Am I to Passing the NREMT?

 A passing NREMT score is 950.
 The highest possible score is 1500, while the lowest possible is 100.

 You’ve been conditioned by classroom exams to think that every test has a clear-cut score with a percentage grade.
 The NREMT isn’t like that.
 It has a complex algorithm with multiple factors to determine the grade.
 Rather than one simple calculation of right vs wrong, the NREMT has many.
 Think of it as a soup where question difficulty, topic areas, and question types are the main ingredients.
-The recipe is adjusted frequently to make sure that it correctly determines entry level competence.
+The recipe is adjusted frequently to make sure that it correctly determines entry-level competence.
 Throw in some serious mathematical analysis and psychometrics (the science of assessment and measurement)—and you’ve got the soup.
 With a recipe only the NREMT knows—and they don’t share.

 What does this mean?
 It means that interpreting your grade is more than looking at a number.
 You’ve got to dig deep and look not only at the score, but at how you prepared for the exam.